You may have heard that Arthur Conan Doyle's famous consulting detective, Sherlock Holmes became a beekeeper when he retired.

 esteemed writer to include reference to honey bees in his prose – William

-Shakespeare, Kahlil Gibrain and many others (including poets and philosophers) also refer to these marvellous
+Shakespeare, Kahlil Gibrain and many others poets (and philosophers) also refer to these amazing creatures).

 (A Study In Scarlet) when Watson is yet to meet Holmes, Conan Doyle tells us this: